fwrock/interscsimulator/sim-diasca/doc/developer-guide/SimDiasca-code-conventions-english.rst

  =============== ==================================================
  Layer Name      Role
  =============== ==================================================
- Sim-Diasca      The simulation engine
+ Sim-Diasca      This simulation engine
- Traces          The distributed trace system
- WOOPER          The object-oriented layer
- Common          The base library offering general-purpose services Erlang          The base language and environment
+ Ceylan-Traces   The distributed trace system Ceylan-WOOPER   The object-oriented layer Ceylan-Myriad   The base library offering general-purpose services Erlang          The base language and environment
  =============== ==================================================

-Thus, there is not upward dependency, for example WOOPER depends on Common and Erlang but not on Traces or Sim-Diasca.
+Thus, there is not upward dependency, for example WOOPER depends on Myriad and Erlang but not on Traces or on Sim-Diasca.

 The other way round, bottom-up one can see:

-- ``Erlang``, which provides the way of defining and running concurrently a large number of processes
+- `Erlang <https://www.erlang.org/>`_, which provides the way of defining and running concurrently a large number of processes
-- ``Common``, which gathers all common services that are needed, in terms of data-structures, lower-level constructs, most common processings, etc.
+- `Myriad <https://olivier-boudeville.github.io/Ceylan-Myriad/>`_, which gathers all common services that are needed, in terms of data-structures, lower-level constructs, most frequent processings, etc.
-- ``WOOPER``, which transforms Erlang processes into instances of classes with multiple inheritance, still running concurrently
+- `WOOPER <https://olivier-boudeville.github.io/Ceylan-Myriad/>`_, which transforms Erlang processes into instances of classes with multiple inheritance, still running concurrently
-- ``Traces``, which allows each distributed instance to send appropriate traces
+- `Traces <https://olivier-boudeville.github.io/Ceylan-Myriad/>`_, which allows each distributed instance to send appropriate traces
-- ``Sim-Diasca``, which transforms a distributed object-oriented application into a simulation
+- `Sim-Diasca <https://olivier-boudeville-edf.github.io/Sim-Diasca/>`_, which transforms a distributed object-oriented application into a simulation

 On top of that stack, which provides the simulation engine, there are at least: